 Early childhood programs and services for Aboriginal children and their families.

 BALERT GERRBIK: Koorie Families as First Educators

-Koorie Families as First Educators (KFFE) supports Koorie families to provide a strong foundation for their children's early learning and development by delivering high-quality, culturally responsive evidence-based parenting support programs (pre-birth to school age).
+KFFE supports Koorie families to provide a strong foundation for their children's early learning and development

-Aboriginal Community Controlled Organisations (ACCOs) in identified areas deliver KFFE by employing and supporting Koorie educators to work with parents/carers to build the capacity of Koorie families to support their children's early learning and development.
+safe, evidence-based parenting support (pre-birth to school age, including transition to school).
+ACCOs in identified areas deliver KFFE by employing and supporting Koorie educators to work with parents/carers to build the capacity of Koorie families to support their children's early learning and development.

 - Swan Hill